logfellow/logstash-logback-encoder/README.md

 To enable this feature, set the `shortenedClassNameLength` property to the desired value.
 Setting the length to zero constitutes an exception and returns the "simple" class name without package name.
+Set length to `-1` to disable shortening entirely.

 The next table provides examples of the abbreviation algorithm in action.